TedHusted/awake/awake.md/awake.md

 “OK, good to go then.”
 The first nurse had left a metal tray carrying a syringe in a sealed plastic bag with a white backing.
 Darlene opens the bag and removes a small card from inside.

-Darlene picks up a small instrument with a gray screen from the tray, scans the syringe, compares the screen with the card, and nods, before handing the card to Joanne.
+Darlene picks up a small instrument with a gray screen from the tray.
+She scans the syringe, compares the screen with the card, and nods.
+Then she hands the card to Joanne.

 “Keep this card in a safe place.
 It has the link’s serial number, and we’ll need it to program the phone in a minute.”
 The card had a UPC code on one side and a QR code on the other.